freespek/solarkraft/doc/scf24/example/README.md

 ## 5. Checking the instrumented specification

-Having produced the instrumented specification, Solakraft will invoke Apalache to check feasibility of the instrumented specification.
+Having produced the [instrumented specification][], Solakraft will invoke Apalache to check feasibility of the instrumented specification.
 Solarkraft will do that via the Apalache server mode.
 For illustration purposes, we invoke the same check manually: